ncatlab/nlab-content/pages/1/0/6/0/601/content.md

   }
 $$

-of dualizing one leg of the co-span with the co-span
+of dualizing one leg of the cospan with the cospan

 $$
   \array{